Rajat0063/Infosys-Springboard-Internship-6.0/Data Visualization/Power BI Training/README.md

 </details>

-**Question 26:** identify the menu under which language option is present for changing the language asked for questions in Q&A ?
+**Question 26:** identify the menu under which language option is present for changing the language asked for questions in Q&A?

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>